LinaDebeselis/Tip/README.md

 Time spent: I spent 4 hours the first time with the video and the basic app set up, including making the customized keyboard.
 After that, it was many hours of reading and trying.
-Total would be less than 24 hours but there were a lot of reading and thinking inbetween, so total would be more than that I think.
+Total would be less than 24 hours but there were a lot of reading and thinking in between, so total would be more than that I think.

 Required Tasks: